 The more time you spend with your clients, the more questions you’ll be asked about nutrition.

 And for good reason.
 The two or three hours a week you spend with them in the gym are no match for the 21 meals and countless snacks they consume on their own time.
-Until their training and nutrition are in synch, they won’t get the results they’re paying you to deliver.
+Until their training and nutrition are in sync, they won’t get the results they’re paying you to deliver.

 The questions change with the whims of the celebrity-industrial complex, but there’s one constant: protein.